killian-bertsch/dl-chord-recognition/README.md

 **Preprocessed-Data**

-*If you'd like to try the data preprocessing pipeline, please add the data_input & data_output directories found in the canvas zip file to the repo after you've pulled it*
+*If you'd like to try the data preprocessing pipeline, please add the data_input & data_output directories found in the canvas zip file to the repo after you've cloned it*

 [Training Example (Public Kaggle)](https://www.kaggle.com/code/killianbertsch/deep-learning-chord-recognition) ~ *Kaggle Session that was used for training*